deeppavlov/DeepPavlov/docs/userdocs/go_bot.rst

    -  fixed several dialogs, where actions were wrongly annotated
    -  uppercased first letter of bot responses
-   -  unified punctuation for bot responses'
+   -  unified punctuation for bot responses

 Your data
 ^^^^^^^^^